vegardx/sensu/README.md

 Sensu Cookbook
 =================

-A simpler and easier to maintain cookbook for Sensu
+A simpler and easier to maintain cookbook for Sensu.

 Requirements
 ------------